rsksmart/devportal-1.0/content/rsk-devportal/guides/quickstart/transactions.md

 layout: rsk
 title: 'Rootstock Quick Start Guide | Exploring Rootstock Transactions'
 description: 'Learn how to interact with Rootstock in your web browser, how to look at Rootstock transactions, develop and deploy your very first smart contract to the Rootstock network.'
-tags: quick-start, getting-started, guide, how-to, transactions, explorer, bitcoin, rsk, peer-to-peer, merged-mining, blockchain, powpeg
+tags: quick-start, getting-started, guide, how-to, transactions, explorer, bitcoin, rootstock, rsk, peer-to-peer, merged-mining, blockchain, powpeg
 ---

 In the previous section, we set up a browser extension that is a crypto wallet, MetaMask.
 We connected to the Rootstock Testnet, and loaded this up with Rootstock’s cryptocurrency, RBTC, and an Rootstock-based token, RIF.